Binding Financial Agreement vs Consent Orders

 Advantages of a Binding Financial Agreement

-• The preparation of a Binding Financial Agreement can be quicker than an Application for Consent Orders.
+• The preparation of a Binding Financial Agreement can sometimes be quicker than an Application for Consent Orders.

 • If the parties have reached an agreement for a property settlement that would not be regarded as fair pursuant to the provisions under the Family Law Act, a BFA can still be made, and can still be binding.
-As long as both parties have an independent lawyer who gives them the relevant advice in regards to advantages and disadvantages of signing the Agreement and the solicitor signs the certificate that the advice was given, then the Agreement will be binding.
+As long as both parties have an independent lawyer who gives them the relevant advice in regards to advantages and disadvantages of signing the Agreement and the lawyer signs the certificate that the advice was given, then the Agreement will be binding.

 • A BFA can be signed by parties, before living together, during cohabitation, after separation, or after divorce.